 SediCon is currently developing a new Ejector Dredge for the recovery of several gates of the intake tower in Necaxa reservoir.
-Our engineers did a site visit last week, to assess the conditions at site and ensure a proper design capable of facing all the challenges of the project.
+Our engineers did a site visit last week, to assess the conditions at the site and ensure a proper design capable of facing all the challenges of the project.

-The Ejector Dredge that is under development will be performing two main tasks: Relocation of 50,000 m3 of sediments blocking the gates and removal of sediments inside the intake tower.
-The Ejector dredge will have a capacity of at least 25 m3/hour of sediment removal, it would be able to transport sediments of 200 mm diameter up to 200 m away.
+The Ejector Dredge that is under development will be performing two main tasks: Relocation of 50,000 m3 of sediments blocking the gates, and removal of sediments inside the intake tower.
+The Ejector Dredge will have a capacity of at least 25 m3/hour of sediment removal, it would be able to transport sediments of 200 mm diameter up to 200 m away.
 Besides.
 It will have a sediment disintegration system capable of breaking up to 160 kPa of shear strength.
 The system will include a specialized suction head to dredge inside the tower.